Saudi Arabia signs deal for 320 PAC-3 missiles - Lockheed

 Garland said evolving threats in the region had prompted Saudi Arabia to "look at the opportunity to accelerate" that purchase.

-Riki Ellison, founder of the non-profit Missile Defense Advocacy Alliance, said the urgency of Saudi's missile defence purchases was driven by Scud missile launches from Yemen and Saudi Arabia's concerns about Iran.
+Riki Ellison, founder of the non-profit Missile Defense Advocacy Alliance, said the urgency of Saudi's missile defense purchases was driven by Scud missile launches from Yemen and Saudi Arabia's concerns about Iran.